antick/antick/README.md

 ## Hi there 👋 my name is Pankaj

 I enjoy working on Node, React, Vue, Laravel, and Python.
 I also build stuff in my free time to fulfil my needs and increase my productivity.
 I am planning to open source some of my ideas soon.
-I love to write and share my thoughts on my blogs.
+I also love to write and share my thoughts on my blogs.

 ✨ I'm currently working on a [MERN boilerplate](https://github.com/antick/mint)

 😍 I'm currently learning Python 🐍

-🎮 I enjoy playing Insurgency: Sandstorm, Skyrim and GTA 5
+🎮 I enjoy playing Crusader Kings III, Insurgency: Sandstorm, Skyrim and GTA 5 on steam.

 🐤 Ask me about anything on [Twitter](https://twitter.com/PankajSanam)

 ### 🎯 Things I want to do this year

 - Shape my ideas/thoughts and build great stuff 🎨
-- Contribute to the open source 🎉
+- Contribute to the open source ecosystem 🎉
-- Improve my JS and PHP skills 🏆
+- Get expertise in Python and Django 🏆
 - Learn Next.js ⚛
 - Write consistently on my blogs 📝

 ### 👇🏼 Reach out to me